Who Is Nicolas Cage?

 Cage got his start in teenage comedies, with his debut in Fast Times at Ridgemont High (1982, also featuring Sean Penn), followed by a leading role as a punk rocker in Valley Girl (1983).
 Francis Ford Coppola gave him a small role in his critically acclaimed Rumble Fish (1983).
 His first serious dramatic role was opposite Matthew Modine in Birdy (1984).
 This was followed by Coppola's Peggy Sue Got Married (1986), the Coen Brothers' comedy Raising Arizona (1987), Moonstruck (1987, starring Cher), David Lynch's bizarre Wild at Heart (1990), Vampire's Kiss (1992) and the comedy Honeymoon in Vegas (1992).

-'Leaving Las Vegas'
+Oscar for 'Leaving Las Vegas'

 By 1994 Cage was valued at about $4 million per picture, but agreed to star in Mike Figgis' Leaving Las Vegas (1995) for only $240,000 because of the strength of the role.
-It paid off — his portrayal of the alcoholic screenwriter earned him an Academy Award and a Golden Globe for Best Actor.
+It paid off — his portrayal of alcoholic screenwriter Ben Sanderson earned him an Academy Award and a Golden Globe for Best Actor.

 'The Rock,' 'Con Air,' 'Face/Off,' 'City of Angels'

 Since 1995, Cage has made a series of action thrillers, including The Rock (1996), Con Air (1997), John Woo's Face/Off (1997, opposite John Travolta), and Brian De Palma's Snake Eyes (1998).
 In 1998 he starred in the romantic City of Angels with Meg Ryan.
-After returning to the action genre with the poorly-rated 8MM and headlining Martin Scorsese's dark Bringing Out the Dead in 1999, Cage reportedly received a $20 million paycheck for the action extravaganza Gone in 60 Seconds, costarring Angelina Jolie.
+After returning to the action genre with the poorly rated 8MM and headlining Martin Scorsese's dark Bringing Out the Dead in 1999, Cage reportedly received a $20 million paycheck for the action extravaganza Gone in 60 Seconds, costarring Angelina Jolie.

 'The Family Man,' 'Adaptation'